google/zetasql/docs/procedural-language.md

 Variable declarations must appear at the start of the block, prior to other types of statements.
 Variables declared inside a block may only be referenced within that block and in any nested blocks.
-It is an error to declare a variable with the same name as a variable declared in the same block or an outer block.
+It's an error to declare a variable with the same name as a variable declared in the same block or an outer block.

 There is a maximum nesting level of 50 for blocks and conditional statements